tzickel/chunkedbuffer/README.md

 ### Layout
 All the user facing API is done via the Buffer object.

-Buffer holds inside zero or more Chunks.
-When writing to the buffer, if the last chunk has no free space, a new Memory backed Chunk is requested from the Pool.
+Buffer holds inside zero or more Chunk objects.
+When writing to the buffer, if the current chunk has no free space, a new Chunk object which is backed by a Memory object is requested from the Pool object.

-Chunks are pointers to a region of a Memory.
-The first Chunk derived from a Memory is writable, the others are not.
+Chunk objects are pointers to a region of a Memory object.
+The first Chunk object derived from a Memory object is writable, Chunk objects derived from other Chunk objects are not (views).

-Memory is an malloced memory with reference counting to the different Chunks pointing to it.
-When the reference count drops to 0, it is returned to the Pool.
+Memory object is an malloc'ed memory region with reference counting to the different Chunk objects pointing to it.
+When the reference count drops to 0, it is returned to the Pool object.

-Pool holds previously Memory objects which are currently not used.
-The default implmentation is UnboundedPool which holds all unused Memory allocated in the program lifetime (it has a reset() method to clear it).
+Pool object holds previously Memory objects which are currently not used.
+The default implmentation is an UnboundedPool object which holds all unused Memory objects allocated in the program lifetime (it has a reset() method to clear it).

 ### When does memory allocation happen ?
-TBD
+For now check the comments in the API section.

 ### When does memory copying happen ?
-TBD
+For now check the comments in the API section.

 ### Tips for performence
 TBD